Research Article

 Cellulose is the biomass that is most easily found in plants, bacteria, and marine

 organisms.
-However, it is not found in pure conditions in nature and always
+However, it is not found in pure conditions in nature and is always

 bound to other materials such as lignin, hemicellulose, silica, wax, and ash.